Many balls to juggle

 You’re cueing the wedding magician, the musicians, and DJs, you are lining people up for the ceremony or grand entrance, you’re guiding guests from one place to another, or answering guests’ questions.

-That’s what I mean by working at the event. which is it?
+That’s what I mean by working at the event.
+Which is it?

-If you answered, “No, I don’t see myself working the event,” Is okay, especially if it’s your wedding!
+If you answered, “no, I don’t see myself working the event,” is okay, especially if it’s Your Wedding!

 I like this question about attending versus working at the event because it points out that someone has to be working at the event and creates this tension between planning and executing, which you are in the middle of.